rchillyard/Flog/README.md

 If you choose to use a different logger function, you may need to change these dependencies.

+## Please Note
+Currently, the synonyms info, debug, trace are only valid for simple types of _X_.
+For _Iterable[X].
+Option[X], Map[K, V]_, use the operators !!, !?, and !?? respectively.
+Note also that if you want to use warn or error, you can only log simple types and that there are no operator-type synonyms.

 ## Footnotes
 * (1) At present, this mechanism is not truly referentially transparent.
   In the future, we may provide an actor mechanism to allow for pure functional logging which is RT.